 Word document with numbers to the left of the document and Header - Section 2 in the bottom left and Same as Previous in the bottom right

-Note: if only a few numbers have copied over into Section 2 you might like to check your margin settings are the same as Section 1.
-To do this just click on to a page in Section 1 and check the margin settings.
-Now return to Section 2 and make sure that the settings are the same as Section 1.
+Note: If only a few numbers have been copied over into Section 2, you might like to check that your margin settings are the same as Section 1.
+To do this, just click on a page in Section 1 and check the margin settings.
+Now, return to Section 2 and make sure that the settings are the same as Section 1.

-Step 6: If you need to link the document footer through to Section 2, click the Go to Footer button on the Ribbon and then follow the same process as step 2 above to link the footer in Section 2 to the footer in Section 1.
+Step 6: If you need to link the document footer to Section 2, click the Go to Footer button on the Ribbon and follow the same process as Step 2 above to link the footer in Section 2 to Section 1.

-Once the headers and footers are linked, Section 2 will now be a replica of Section 1
+Once the headers and footers are linked, Section 2 will replicate Section 1

-Now you need to unlink the sections so that they are no longer connected.
+Now, you need to unlink the sections so they are no longer connected.

 Step 2: Now click Close Header and Footer to return to your normal document view.